You’re looking to re-insulate your attic with spray foam because you’re tired of losing money, but there are just a few more things to consider.

 Vented Attic: Pros and Cons

-Most likely you already have a vented attic as it’s been the traditional way to insulate that space with cellulose or fiberglass for quite a long time.
+More than likely you currently have a vented attic, because it’s been the traditional way to insulate that space with cellulose or fiberglass for quite a long time.

 Unvented Attic: Pros and Cons